-The critical challenges facing health financing in Bangladesh can be broadly categorised into three groups: inadequate funding; inequity in the provision and utilisation of funds and services; and inefficient use of existing resources.
+The critical challenges facing health financing in Bangladesh can be broadly categorised into three groups: inadequate funding, inequity in the provision and utilisation of funds and services, and inefficient use of existing resources.
 The National Health Care Financing Strategy 2012-32 aims to ensure financial protection against such adverse health expenditures, principally amongst the poor.
-Funds will be raised from a combination of tax-based budgets, donor aid, social health protection schemes, and prepayment schemes, many of which will be community-based.
+Funds have been and will be raised from a combination of tax-based budgets, donor aid, social health protection schemes, and prepayment schemes.

 The Social Health Protection Act, drafted by the Ministry of Health and Family Welfare (MoHFW) in Bangladesh, provides a legal framework to underpin Universal Health Coverage targets.
-As part of this, the ‘Shastho Surokhsma Karmasuchi’ schemewas was developed by MoHFW to support the process of building a scalable social health protection model.
+As part of this, SSK was developed by MoHFW to support the process of building a scalable social health protection model.

 The technical support provided covered a wide range of areas, including:

-In the longer-term, the social health protection scheme’s impact spread beyond the initial pilot area, as the programme’s demand-side approach influenced the structure of health financing on an institutional level.
-The successful implementation of the piloting provided the basis for a mixed system of healthcare financing models and approaches, constituting a major step towards achieving Universal Health Coverage (UHC) in Bangladesh.
+The piloting of the social health protection programme provided important insights on the design and implementation aspects of social health insurance in Bangladesh.
+It provided the basis for a mixed system of healthcare financing models and approaches, constituting a major step towards achieving UHC in Bangladesh.